dhbarbosa/exercise-nodejs/README.md

 # System Creation with CRUD Operations

 This project is aimed at creating a system with CRUD (Create, Read, Update, Delete) operations using Express, dotenv, Sequelize, and MySQL.
-It provides the ability to execute the following commands:

 To install dependencies, run:
 ```bash